arkasharma/resnet50-pneumonia-detection/README.md

 4.  **Dropout Rate**: Different dropout rates in the classification head.
 5.  **L2 Regularization**: Introduction of L2 regularization in the dense layers.

-**Observations from Fine-Tuning:**
--   **Unfreeze Depth**: Unfreezing 10 layers showed the best balance, improving validation F1 score and accuracy compared to 5 or 30 layers.
--   **Learning Rate**: A learning rate of `1e-4` was optimal.
-Higher rates led to unstable training, and lower rates failed to meaningfully update weights.
--   **Optimizer**: Adam consistently outperformed SGD with momentum.
--   **Dropout**: A dropout rate of `0.3` proved to be slightly better than `0.0` or `0.5` in preventing overfitting and maintaining good performance.
--   **L2 Regularization**: An L2 value of `0.01` showed marginal improvements in regularization compared to no L2 or a higher value of `0.1`.

 ## Final Model Configuration
 Based on the fine-tuning experiments, the optimal configuration for the final model was:
 -   **Unfreeze Layers**: Last 10 layers of ResNet50.